JonesyJava/jonesyjava/README.md

 ### Hello Fellow Devs! 👋

-💬 My name is Michael Jones and I'm currently the Brand and Business Development Manager at Boise Codeworks.
+💬 My name is Michael Jones and I'm currently a Software Developer at Plextrac.
 I'm a graduate from both Boise Codeworks & Purdue University.
 I graduated from Purdue with a Bachelor's Degree in Forensic Anthropology and recieved my fullstack developers certification of completion from Boise Codeworks.
 I have a passion for Coding, Human Interaction, and Sciences.
 Understanding how humans utilize and interact with technology is an obsession I've had since being gifted my first computer in 1995.

 [![Jonesy's GitHub stats](https://github-readme-stats.vercel.app/api?username=jonesyjava&theme=dark)](https://github.com/anuraghazra/github-readme-stats)